 Not sure what to pack for the trip?
 Check out this guide to camping with your pet!

-If you’re not comfortable traveling yet, or don’t want to travel very far, your local walking and hiking trails are a great way to spend time with your pets during the spring season.
+If you don’t want to travel very far, your local walking and hiking trails are a great way to spend time with your pets during the spring season.
 As the weather starts to warm back up and scenery starts to actually look like scenery again, taking your pet out for a walk or a hike from time to time can be a nice break from the routines you may have gotten into during the months with harsher weather.
 For those who may have fallen a little behind on your new year’s resolution, this is the perfect way to catch back up!

 While you prepare to hit the trails, it’s important to know what and how much your pet can handle.
 Plan the trail around what kind of pet you have and what you think your pet is capable of doing.
 Also, bring a backpack while you’re out.
 You never know when your pet may need some water or snacks for the trip, and the same goes for you!